serverwentdown/Skye/README.md

 * 5V and GND pins (if you want to power it with an external power source, you can connect it with the included 5V regulator)
 * Runs the [micronucleus](https://github.com/micronucleus/) bootloader!

-Hardware designs available under the CERN-OHL, readable in `hardware/LICENSE`.
+Hardware designs are released CC-BY-SA, credits to Digispark for the circuit design.
 Arduino IDE board definitions and example code are available under GPLv3, readable in `software/LICENSE`.